szhou-ttc/Components/README.md

 This project is creating reusable GUI component, multiple column List.
 It is used to list summary data, high-light selected data item, return selected item id and store it in data field.

-The data which is used to populated the list include header and items.
+The data which is used to populate the list includes header and items.
 The data structure is as follows:
 {
 	"header": ["col1","col2","col3"...]
 	"items":[{key:key1,value:value1},